james2doyle/saltjs/README.md

 slat.js is micro DOM selector library.
 Minified, it comes in at 240 bytes! (with attribution...)

+Here is a [quick video](http://youtu.be/kTA7TNpB9dg) showing it off

 ### No longer the smallest

 It looks like there are a couple ways to do this in even less code...